Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-13. As the site owner, I want users to be able to subscribe to the package they want.
+13. As the site owner, I want users to be able to complete the tasks they require.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|